Skip to main content

 Why Algorithms Price Differently from Humans

-The decade between 1996 and 2006 was an interesting time for ‘man versus machine’ battle of wits, especially for chess enthusiasts.
+The decade between 1996 and 2006 was an exciting time for the ‘man vs. machine’ battle of wits, especially for chess enthusiasts.
 Within their calculating horizons, the computers seemed to make no mistake.
-In these games, against a computer, the computer move could be made only by a computer, not by a human.

-One famous example is the ‘44th move’ in the first game of the 1997 match between the then World Champion Garry Kasparov and Deep Blue, IBM’s chess machine, where the computer played an apparently random move (Rd1) before resigning.
+One famous example is the ‘44th move’ in the first game of the 1997 match between the then-World Champion Garry Kasparov and Deep Blue, IBM’s chess machine.
+In this match, the computer played a seemingly random move (Rd1) before resigning.

-Deeper analysis later revealed that the move would have postponed the much later checkmate.
-It was reported that when Kasparov learned of this, he was so deeply shocked by Deep Blue’s capabilities that he resigned game 2 in a draw position.
+A deeper analysis later revealed that the move would have postponed the upcoming checkmate until much later.
+It was reported that when Kasparov learned of this, he was so deeply shocked by Deep Blue’s capabilities that he resigned during his second game in a draw position.

-Like playing against the computer in chess, to optimize prices, pricing managers also need to cope with substantial complexity.
-Most often than not, they resort to a collection of pricing heuristics.
+Like playing against the computer in chess, pricing managers must also cope with substantial complexity to optimize prices.
+More often than not, they resort to a collection of pricing heuristics.

-• a high price for the best option to increase customers’ willingness-to-pay;
+2. A high price is the best option to increase customers’ willingness to pay; and

-At Buynomics, we are building a pricing machine to optimize offer structures and prices.
-Over the past months, we have conducted several A/B tests of the prices set by the buynomics pricing machine against human-made prices.
+At Buynomics, we are building a pricing machine called Virtual Shopper AI to optimize offer structures and prices.
+Over the past months, we have conducted several A/B tests of the prices set by the Buynomics pricing machine against human-made prices.

-The Buynomics pricing machine optimizes prices using Virtual Customers that make purchase decisions like their real-life counterparts — and predict very precisely how real customers would react to price changes.
-Across the A/B test, the machine prices have significantly outperformed the human prices.
+The Buynomics pricing machine optimizes prices using Virtual Shoppers that make purchase decisions like their real-life counterparts to precisely predict how real customers react to price changes.
+Across the A/B test, machine prices significantly outperformed human prices.

-To illustrate the comparison, we consider a café that offers three sizes of coffee.
+To illustrate the comparison, we consider a café offering three coffee sizes.
 As a proxy for human prices, we looked around the cafés in the neighborhood outside of our office and found a typical price structure like this:

 • Small (0.2l): €1.99